A Night in the Netherhells

 A Night in the Netherhells is a novel by Craig Shaw Gardner published by Ace Books in 1987.

 Plot summary

-A Night in the Netherhells is the third book in the series about the wizard Ebenezum, whose allergy to magic prevents him from using it.
+A Night in the Netherhells is the third book in the series involving the wizard Ebenezum, whose allergy to magic keeps him from being able to use magic.

 Reception

 Lynn Bryant reviewed A Night in the Netherhells in Space Gamer/Fantasy Gamer No. 79.
 Bryant commented that "It is an amusing romp, in which it is demonstrated that the Netherhells isn't such a bad place to call home (if you're a demon), and that progress cheapens the good things in life.
 Good tongue in cheek fantasy."